BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 This entrypoint requires a login username and password, and if valid, returns a JSON object carrying a token with a 20 day validity period, as well as the current `api_version` designation (String).
-The client application then presents the token as user credentials in all subsequent entrypoints.
+The client application must then present the token as user credentials in subsequent entrypoints.

 Required parameter: **username** - the account username